joeribraams/PiLooper/README.md

 3. Connect and install USB sound card like so: https://www.raspberrypi-spy.co.uk/2019/06/using-a-usb-audio-device-with-the-raspberry-pi/

-4. Set up jack on the PI.
+4. Install and set up jack on the PI.

 5. Install git on rpi and clone this directory on the root folder.

-6.
+6.  install pyton3 and move shutdown.py to the home directory.

+7.  move rc.local to /etc/ and reboot.